 Adapting the fRG approach to account for the full frequency-dependence of self-energies, we predict the spectral properties of the model.
 We find that the inclusion of three-body correlations has a strong impact on the effective masses of polarons and molecules (trions) which can be observed using state-of-the-art experimental techniques recently developed in ultracold atoms \cite{Shkedrov2018,Shkedrov2020,Ness2020}.

 The paper is structured as follows: in \cref{sect:Model} we introduce the strong-coupling model of Bose-Fermi mixtures and discuss the effective action formalism.
 Here we also introduce our fRG approach, derive the corresponding renormalization group equations and discuss how the various phases discussed in this work can be distinguished.
-In \cref{sect:polaron} we discuss the universal connection between strongly-coupled Bose-Fermi mixtures in atomically thin semiconductors and ultracold atoms.
-We benchmark our approach on the limiting case of a single boson embedded in a fermionic environment, obtain the ground state energy of the system and study the evolution of correlation functions in dependence on the fermion density and interaction strength.
+As this section contains a detailed discussion of the used technique, readers mainly interested in the predictions of our work may proceed from the introduction to \cref{sect:polaron} and the sections thereafter.
+In \cref{sect:polaron} we discuss the universal connection between strongly coupled Bose-Fermi mixtures in atomically thin semiconductors and ultracold atoms.
+We benchmark our approach on the limiting case of a single boson embedded in a fermionic environment, obtain the ground-state energy of the system and study the evolution of correlation functions in dependence on the fermion density and interaction strength.
 In \cref{sect:finitedens} we turn to the case of finite boson density.
 We determine the phase diagram both as a function of the chemical potential and density of both species.
 In \cref{sect:Kamikado} we adapt the fRG scheme to describe the spectral functions of the model and we predict the properties of quasiparticles emerging in the theory.
 We conclude in \cref{sect:conclusion}, discuss perspectives for possible experimental realizations and provide an overview of open questions and promising extensions of the fRG approach introduced in the present work.